 100th Anniversary of The Great War Project

-To commemorate the 100th Anniversary of the start of The Great War the Cameron Association has come up with a plan to place a standard pattern bench in The Field of Honour section at Brookside Cemetery, Wpg, MB.
+To commemorate the 100th Anniversary of the start of The Great War the Cameron Association had come up with a plan to place a standard pattern bench in The Field of Honour section at Brookside Cemetery, Wpg, MB.

-Click here to see the galleries
+Click here to see the picture galleries

 100th Anniversary of the Regiment Newsletter: